 Some Tips And Suggestions For Using "I", "Me" and "You" Your Communications

 Therefore, for those publications that don't especially call for the first person style of "I" or "me":

-- Whenever you actually do opt to use "I" and "me" in your writing projects, re-examine carefully why you have chosen to use one or the other.
+- Whenever you actually do opt to use "I" and / or "me" in your writing projects, re-examine carefully why you have chosen to use one or the other.

 - Better: whenever possible, avoid using "I" and "me" words or ideally, remove them completely, unless they're essential to the nature of the document.
 A great fiction story or novel for example will often contain "I" and "me" words.